chiff-app/chiff-ios/README.md

 Simply build by clicking the *build* button.

 ### Build with Fastlane
 We also have fastlane scripts to build from commandline.
-To use these, you should first install Fastlane.
-This can be installed through various methods, but the easiest is to run `bundle` in the project folder to install via the *Gemfile*.
-Note that you also still need the *Xcode additional components*.

 To build Chiff, run
 ```
 bundle exec fastlane build